 The girl is 31 years old.
 She weighs 450 pounds.
 She is transitional homeless.
 (Moves from place to place collecting the dollars and entitlements due such a person.)
 Her only positive feeling in life is the trip to the fast food restaurant (not an evil place, by the way) which costs less than $7 for her and her son.
 They do this 5 or 6 days each week.
 For the hour after eating, she gets her only moments of “feeling good.”
 Those moments are very real and she does deserve to be happy.

-But she will die soon and her six year old son will be permanently homeless and foster care becomes grossly difficult at this age.
+But she will die soon and her six year old son will be permanently homeless and foster care becomes grossly difficult to make happen at this age.

 The short-term “feeling” causes beliefs to be reinforced everyday that cause her to overlook the long-term value of her life to herself, her family and her son.